Monastery of Saint David the Elder: History

 After the Greek War of Independence, a new monastery was founded.
 In 1870 the Katholikon of the monastery that is dedicated to the Transfiguration of Jesus and to the holy founder Venerable David, was destroyed by an earthquake.
 It was rebuilt in 1877 by Anthimos Aggelis who was Abbot at that time.
 The largest estate of the Monastery was expropriated in 1933.

 In 1951, in the priorship of Archimandrite Nikodemos Thomas, the Monastery was restored from the beginning and many new chapels (Saint Archangel Michael, Holy martyr Polycarpus, Saint Varvara, Saint George and Assumption of the Virgin, Venerable Eiriny Chrysovalantou, Saint Nectarios, Saint Vasil and Saint Demetrios) were built.
 A new building contains large guest rooms which can offer hospitality to over one hundred worshippers.
 Only one part of the east aisle of the old building of the Monastery is preserved.
 Of particular interest is the chapel of Saint Charalampos, that firstly was the cell of Saint David, where he stayed every Saturday.
 The Byzantine chapel (catacomb) of Saints Anargyros is found undamaged under it.
 It is decorated with wall paintings of the 18th century.

-The Igumen from 1975 to 1991 was Elder Iakovos (Tsalikis), who was formally glorified as a saint on November 27, 2017 by the Sacred and Holy Synod of the Ecumenical Patriarchate, following the approval and recommendation of the Church of Greece. Ι.Μ. Χαλκίδος (Metropolis of Chalcis, Istiaia and Sporades Islands). Πρώτη Δοξολογία για την αγιοκατάταξη του Οσίου Ιακώβου στην Ι.Μ. Οσίου Δαυίδ.
-ROMFEA.GR.
-29 Νοεμβρίου 2017.
+The Igumen from 1975 to 1991 was Elder Iakovos (Tsalikis), who was formally glorified as a saint on November 27, 2017, by the Sacred and Holy Synod of the Ecumenical Patriarchate, following the approval and recommendation of the Church of Greece.
 The feast day of Venerable Iakovos of Euboea The New Ascetic was set on November 22 each year.
 His glorification was liturgically celebrated on Sunday June 3, 2018, at St. David Monastery, headed by His All-Holiness Ecumenical Patriarch Bartholomew, with the concelebration of 30 Orthodox bishops from the Greek and Cypriot Orthodox Churches and the Ecumenical Patriarchate.